wagdav/thewagner.net/content/2025-01-15-Six-months-of-cdk.markdown

 learned that the start of a single virtual machine instance requires an machine image, a launch template, a volume, a network, and a bunch of permissions.

+While I appreciate the interactive and visual nature of the web console, especially for learning, I can't build large systems by clicking around in my web browser.

+I want to specify the system's blueprint in text file, in source code, which a computer can translate into programmatic calls to the cloud provider API.

+I prefer this approach, commonly called [infrastructure as code][WikiIac], because the blueprint mirrors the _intent_ and, I store the text files in a source control system, I can track how the intent changes as the project evolves.

+I still use the web console every day, but mainly in "read-only" mode to inspect and monitor the resource my blueprint creates.
+I almost never create new resources or change existing ones by interacting with the web console.

 These resources, often referred to as _infrastructure_, form the basis of software systems on which specific applications run.